gbiamgaurav/Marketing-Campaign-Project/README.md

 ## Evaluation
-The performance of the models is evaluated using the following metrics:
+The performance of the models is evaluated from the following metrics:

 * Accuracy
 * Precision
 * Recall
 * F1 Score
 * ROC AUC

 ## Contributing